 Some people may tell you that one is better than the other, but in my experience, they are all beneficial in different ways.
 It really just depends on what you are looking to get out of the movement.

 For this reason, I could never pick just one of these exercises.
-They are both fantastic movements to help increase your upper body strength.
+They are both fantastic movements that help increase your upper body strength.
 They each have a place to help you progress in your journey too.

 In my opinion, you should use both to your advantage.